all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

       indicates the time at which the participant completed the family health questionnaire.

   questionnaireOnTheBasics
-      A questionnaire on TheBasics that a participant can fill out.
+      indicates the status of a questionnaire on TheBasics that a participant can fill out.

+      :ref:`Enumerated values <questionnaire_status>`

   questionnaireOnTheBasicsTime
       The UTC Date time of when the RDR received the basics questionnaire.